branJakJak/portalma/README.md

+@TODO - report over month

+@TODO - report over week

+@TODO
+	report for each agent
+		> weekly submission
+		> monhtly submission
+		> submitted today and conversion
+		> submitted this week and conversion
+		> submitted this month and conversion
+		> total conversion
+		> total submission

 and then we can have an admin to run reports of each agent here and there, and MA  have a % of POX1 V’S leads

+@TODO - test cases for each computations